KBFF: Live 95-5

 On May 21, 2011, Alpha announced that on May 25, at 5:00 p.m., KXTG's sports format would be moving to AM 750 KXL, which was running a news/talk format that at the time was simulcasting on 101.1 FM, previously a rock station.
 The 95.5 facility would then launch a new format at the same time.

 The question of what the format would be began to take on a life of its own when industry website RadioInsight reported that Alpha registered several domain names for the station, in order to keep people guessing.
 On May 24, 2011, a logo and website for "Live 95.5" appeared in a Google cache, with the hint referenced in its moniker as "Today's Modern Mix", indicating a contemporary music format.

 On May 25, at 5 p.m., KXTG flipped to a hot AC/Adult Top 40 format as Live 95-5, Today's Modern Mix For The Modern Woman.
 The first song was "Raise Your Glass" by P!nk, beginning a 10,000 songs-in-a-row promotion to attract listeners interest.
 The station also changed its call letters to KBFF.

 KBFF saw its ratings improve, going from a 1.9 in its last book as a sports outlet in May 2011 to a 3.6 share in the June 2011 book, along with a spike in its audience cumes, topping 105.1 The Buzz for the Adult Top 40 crown.

 In September 2012, KBFF shifted to Top 40/CHR.
 To capitalize on this, the station shortened its slogan to "Today's Modern Mix", and then eventually "Portland's #1 Hit Music Station."

 In August 2014, KBFF dropped its entire on-air lineup and relaunched as Live 95.5, The Station That Sounds Like Portland.

 In April 2015, the station restructured its on-air lineup, adding the syndicated Brooke & Jubal morning drive time show, based at KQMV in Seattle.

 On October 22, 2018, at 10 a.m., as a Halloween stunt, KBFF began branding itself as “eviL 95-5” (“eviL” is Live spelled backwards) and started airing spooky sounds in between songs.
 This continued until November 1 at Midnight.

 Alpha Media merged with Connoisseur Media on September 4, 2025.

+On February 16, 2026, RadioInsight reported that Brooke & Jeffrey would be replaced by the Anna & Raven show.
+Based at co-owned WEZN-FM in Bridgeport, Connecticut, the show made its debut on March 2.